insin/newforms/docs/react_client.rst

 or a configurable object of some sort or... whatever your programmery heart desires.

-Newforms gives you a rendering helper -- called a BoundField -- for each field, which has access to the Field, its Widget and its Form, which collectively have access to all the metadata and user input data it needs to render the field.
+Newforms gives you a rendering helper -- called a ``BoundField`` -- for each field, which has access to the Field, its Widget and its Form, which collectively have access to all the metadata and user input data it needs to render the field.
 It uses these to implement rendering helper methods, which are available for you to use in your react components.

-BoundFields, their most useful properties and examples of their use are covered in :doc:`custom_display` and the complete :ref:`BoundField API <ref-api-boundfield>` is documented.
+BoundFields, their most useful properties and examples of their use are covered in :doc:`custom_display` and the complete :ref:`BoundField API <ref-api-boundfield>` is also documented.